vipin-banka/hunk-catalog/README.md

 Plugin for Sitecore Commerce that allows you to write simple and maintainable custom catalog import implementations.

 ## What is this?
 In most of Sitecore Commerce projects you need to write custom catalog import code based on your specific requirements and catalog information in your PIM.
 Without a standard approach each team does it in a different way.
-The idea with this plugin is to create a standard approach for import processes that can be utilized in any commerce implementation without compromising with flexibility and extensibility of Sitecore commerce architecture and also gives you type safe way to write your own custom implementations.
+The idea with this plugin is to create a standard approach for import processes that can be utilized in any commerce implementation without compromising with flexibility and extensibility of Sitecore commerce architecture and gives you type safe way to write your own custom implementations.

-In a typical catalog import implementation you create a plugin (at minimum) that reads data from external system, takes care of XC specific things (enities, components, pipelines, commands, versioning, localization etc.) and writes the source content to Sitecore XC entities.
+In a typical catalog import implementation you create a plugin (at minimum) that reads data from external system, takes care of XC specific things (entities, components, pipelines, commands, versioning, localization etc.) and writes the source content to Sitecore XC entities.
 ![A typical catalog import implementation](https://github.com/vipin-banka/hunk-catalog/blob/master/images/a-general-catalog-import-implementation.png)

 With **hunk-catalog** import implementation you still create a plugin that reads data from external system and writes the source content to Sitecore XC entities but **hunk-catalog** will take care of all XC specific things for you.
 With this implementation you are free from writing lots of boilerplate code for import process.